Jamie McInnis, M.ED, PMP — Interim Director, Applied Research Coordinator, Grants

-Dr. Ken Whitehead is a UAV mapping and applications specialist and a research associate at SAIT, in the department of Applied Research and Innovation Services.
+Dr. Ken Whitehead is a UAV mapping and applications specialist and research manager at SAIT, in the department of Applied Research and Innovation Services.
 Formerly as a postdoctoral researcher at the University of Calgary, Ken studied the potential uses of UAVs for environmental monitoring.
 While completing his PhD, Ken worked with the pioneering UAV survey company, Accuas, where he was responsible for coordinating research into UAV data processing and developing UAV applications.

 Ken also worked with researchers from a number of universities on a variety of industry-academic joint projects and has authored a number of peer-reviewed journal articles on UAV applications, the current state of the UAV industry in Canada and the application of accuracy standards for UAV surveys.